martindevans/martindevans.me/_posts/2013-02-08-The-Future-Is-Steamy.md

  - Greenlight can eventually be done away with in favour of the more open steam platform already talked about

 This makes sense.
 It now becomes obvious that Greenlight is just a transitional technology while Valve shift their entire distribution system over to user driven stores.

+# Summary

+Although it looks like a new and strange way of doing business Valve are really just taking the next logical step.
+Over the years games have been increasingly about releasing early and getting lots of community interaction, then constantly updating the game with free or paid DLC.
+Indies in particular seem to always release their games incomplete (or at least as early as possible) and then develop it onwards in the direction the community likes the most.
+What Valve are doing looks to be the next step, actually allowing the community to directly interact with and modify the game (and possibly being _paid_ by the rest of the community to do so).
+This is going to be a very exciting time for gamers, game developers and modders.
+It's probably going to be a less exciting time for traditional game publishers.